curdog4/Kidney-outcomes-R01---Kamoun-PI/README.md

 # Kidney-outcomes-R01---Kamoun-PI

+5-10-2024: "HLA lab data extraction template.V1.5.Rmd" uploaded.
+This R code contains changes to how SSO results are captured from the Fusion server.

 Instructions and code for extracting and formatting data to send to Penn.
 The R scripts are designed to be run in RStudio.

 This repository contains several files and folders: